SOLAR CHARGING TRACKER

 Make sure you connect the resistances in the right positions and position the switch so that it pops out of the Arduino enclosure through the slot that can be opened.

-Step 5: Program Upload to Arduino
+Step 5: Programming the Arduino

 In this step you will need to connect your Arduino Uno to your computer via USB and have the Arduino IDE compiler installed.